Givans/web-scraping/README.md

 # web-scraping
-Scraping stockwebsites and saving the data in the database
+Scraping stock websites and saving the data in the database